marceloavan/marceloavan/README.md

 ### Hi there 👋

+I am always looking for new technologies and best practices of software development and design, from programming languages until tools for specific solutions.
+Learning something new and putting into practice resolving some problems is what makes me happy.

 <!--
 **marceloavan/marceloavan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.